iotdevicesdev/iotdevicesdev.github.io/README.md

 ### Attribution
 The attribution is specified in the footnote of the page [^1][^2]

+---
-Designed by IoT-devices, LLC | Manufacturer for IoT - From simple DIY modules to complex IoT devices - Proudly made in Kyiv, Ukraine
+Designed by IoT-devices, LLC - Manufacturer for IoT.
+From simple DIY modules to complex IoT devices

+Proudly made in Kyiv, Ukraine

 [^1]: [pixel-perfect](https://www.flaticon.com/authors/pixel-perfect)